LHC-DMWG/DMWG-couplingScan-code/README.md

 pip install scipy
 ```

 If you want to be able to convert vector to axial vector and vise versa, you will need lhapdf too.
 If you want to just test without that for now, you can install without it, but long-term it is probably helpful.
 If you are on lxplus, lhapdf is already available.
-If i remember correctly, you need to do this:
+Please edit if this is incorrect, but I believe you can use:
 ```
 LHAPDF_LIBRARY_PATH=/cvmfs/sft.cern.ch/lcg/external/lhapdfsets/current/:/cvmfs/sft.cern.ch/lcg/releases/LCG_97python3/MCGenerators/lhapdf/6.2.3/x86_64-centos7-gcc9-opt/share/LHAPDF/
 ```